erdemYl/scraper-debugger-plugin/README.md

 # Quickstart - Java
 Execute
-* `mvn verify` for installing distributions to `~/opt/scraperflow/var` folder
+* `mvn verify` for installing debugger to `~/opt/scraperflow/var` folder

 or
-* `mvn package` for packaging distributions in the project target folders.
+* `mvn package` for packaging the distribution in the project target folders.

 # Debugger Limits
 * Program `cfg` should form a tree.